-The Custom Fields section allows you to create fields unique to your organization for Tickets, Users, Products, Product Versions, Customers, Inventory Assets, Customer Products, and Customer Contacts.
+The Custom Fields section allows you to create fields unique to your organization for Tickets, Users, Products, Product Versions, Product Line, Inventory Assets, Customers, Customer Products, and Customer Contacts.
 Each of these different areas in the application can have as many different custom fields as you need.

 Quick Tip: Custom fields can be found in our Reporting section, which means you can use these fields for analyzing your data.
 You can also build Ticket Automation triggers with custom fields which gives you the power to automatically take action on tickets based on values that are selected in a custom field.
 You may also set custom field values based on other ticket conditions through Ticket Automation.